xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

  ```
  'get    /api/doc':     'DocumentController.list',
  ```
- For this URL, get is restful API, /api/doc is url user enters in the browser, DocumentController.list is list method in DocumentController.
-In other words, when user enters ip:port/api/doc in browser, backend will find list function in DocumentController to do login operations.
-Get is Restful API type of list function.
+ For the code above, DocumentController.list is list method in DocumentController.
+ When user enters ip:port/api/doc in browser, backend will find list function in DocumentController to do login operations.

  ```
  'get    /api/doc/:docid/version/:vid': 'VersionController.get',